lukaszKielar/advent-of-code-2024/day-11/README.md

 Consider the arrangement of stones in front of you. **How many stones will you have after blinking 25 times?**

 ## Part 2

+The Historians sure are taking a long time.
+To be fair, the infinite corridors **are** very large.

+**How many stones would you have after blinking a total of 75 times?**